HIV/AIDS Precautions - CPR Training Manikins

 - Change protective face shields for every student.

 - Wipe the manikin including the face and inside of the mouth before each time the manikin is used for mouth-to-mouth artificial respiration or finger sweeps.
 Wipe vigorously with clean absorbent pad using a disinfectant.
 Wait 30 seconds before wiping surface dry with a second clean gauze pad.

 Do not participate if:

 - your hands, mouth or lips have skin lesions

 - you have been exposed to or are in the active stage of an infectious disease

-- Make frequent inspection of plastic surfaces for signs of deterioration.
+- Make frequent inspections of plastic surfaces for signs of deterioration.

-- After every class, disassemble, wash and scrub manikin with warm soapy water.
+- After every class, disassemble, wash and scrub the manikin with warm soapy water.
 Rinse with fresh water.
-Clean according to manufacturers directions, using a disinfectant.
+Clean according to the manufacturer’s directions, using a disinfectant.
 Rinse with fresh water and immediately wipe dry.